 5. Make Sure to Include Images and Videos in Your Content

 So I’ve covered ways to help you out with the content you’ll want on your website.
 However, it’s also important to mention that you’ll also need access to images and videos.
 Images and videos make it much easier for your visitors to stay on your law firm’s website.
+Therefore, effective content marketing for lawyers requires the use of images and videos.

 Being that you’re most likely involved in the legal field, you probably don’t need me to explain the importance of using your own images and videos.
 If you’re unable to do this, make sure that you’re selecting media from non-copyrighted sources.
+A few of my favorites include Pexels and Pixabay.

 6. Always Measure Your Results